Fairbanks North Star Borough Court Records

 Court Location and Business Hours

-Both the Superior Court and District Court in Fairbanks North Star Borough operate out of the same building:
+Both the Superior Court and District Court in Fairbanks North Star Borough operate from the same building:

 Fairbanks Courthouse